ashleydavis/the-data-wrangler-blog/_posts/2018-06-18-introducing-data-forge-plot.markdown

 These are my reasons:

 - I needed an API to help power my data analysis and exploratory coding in Node.js.
 Data-Forge + Data-Forge Plot make for a powerful data analysis combination.
-- I need a charting library where I where I can separate the *chart definition*, the *data* and the *axis map* (which I'll explain later).
+- I need a charting library where I can separate the *chart definition*, the *data* and the *axis map* (which I'll explain later).
 In some of my apps I need to have a library of charts that I can reuse and keeping the different aspects of chart configuration separate has helped me reuse charts with different data.
 - Simplicity.
-I need an API that can create nice looking charts quickly, with minimal fuss and little to no configuration.
-I need to keep the cost of experimentation in my prototyping as low as possible.
+I like to do fast paced prototyping, so I need an API that can create nice looking charts quickly.
 - Flexibility.
 Although I want to start quickly and simply I also want to be able to configure and tweak the chart when that's necessary.
 - Although I love fluent APIs, there are also plenty of situations where I'd like to be able to instantiate a chart just from a data definition.
 So Data-Forge Plot has two types of interface: a fluent API that works well with Visual Studio Code intellisense, but charts can also be created from a data configuration.
 Chart configurations can also be exported after being created with the fluent API.
 So I can start with the convenience and nice workflow of the fluent API and work towards a data-driven chart (that I can later add to my chart library).
 - It's incredibly useful to be able to render charts on the server-side.